H-1B Visa

 Step 5 – Visa Issuance

-This step is required before the employee can be work-authorized only if, at the time the petition was filed, the employee was: (1) in the U.S. in a “visa waiver” status; or (2) outside the U.S.
+This step is required before the employee can be work-authorized if, at the time the petition was filed, the employee was: outside the U.S.; traveled outside the U.S. while the application was pending, or the case was filed for consular notification.

 In most cases, the employee simply reports to the consulate in his or her home country with a valid passport, a copy of the petition as filed, and original USCIS Approval Notice (Form I-797) to have the visa issued and affixed to the passport.
 Visa-issuing policies are specific to the Consulate you are processing at; therefore, it is important to check with the specific Consulate prior to attending.
-Consulates in certain countries are less cooperative in issuing visas than others (e.g., Guangzhou, PRC and certain posts in India and may require extensive documentation).
-For more information on visa issuance, please review our visa application memo.
+Depending on the consulate and the applicant’s background then may be the need for additional background checks.

 Step 6 – Entry into the U.S.

-Employees are always reminded to review their I-94 document to ensure it lists the proper employer and date of expiration of their status (status expiration should match the I-797 Approval Notice unless individual’s passport expires beforehand – in which case the I-94 may be limited by the passport expiry).
+Employees are always reminded to review their I-94 document to ensure it lists the proper status and date of expiration (status expiration should match the I-797 Approval Notice unless the individual’s passport expires beforehand – in which case the I-94 may be limited by the passport expiry).

 ** This newsletter/memo is provided for informational and discussion purposes only.
 It does not act as a substitute for direct legal contact on an individual basis